 I also mentioned packing leftovers earlier in this post, it really is a great way to keep things interesting, save money and save food waste at the same time.

 My husband takes a box to be heated up at work of whatever leftovers need using up, but for the kids school lunches I pack odds and ends that are OK to eat cold – foods like like potatoes, rice, pasta, meatballs, sausages, roast meats and even leftover pizza or burgers work well.
 You’ll find some creative ideas for using up your leftover in this post: 14 Fun Lunches made with Leftovers.

 I must give traditional bento box foods a mention too!
 Whether it’s shop bought or homemade, sushi is of course perfect to pack in a bento box.
 Try my rainbow vegetable sushi, or make cute rice balls like these penguin rice balls and panda rice balls – it’s easier than it looks!

 I hope you’ve found plenty of lunch packing inspiration in this post!
 For more lunch box food ideas, check out the Lunch Box Recipes section here on the blog, or head over to my bento lunch gallery to see more than 450 of the bento lunches I’ve packed for my kids.
 Don’t forget to pop back and bookmark the How to Make a Bento home page for future reference too!

 Love this post?
-Please pin it so you can easily find it again!
+Why not save it to Pinterest so you can easily find it again!